joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/using-a-shader-as-a-blend-mode.md

 The following example demonstrates using a shader as a blend mode.
 This example uses a lighten blend mode based on luminosity.
-The result of the blend is that the lightest pixel value from either of the blended objects becomes the pixel that’s displayed.
+The result of the blend is that the lightest pixel value from either of the blended objects becomes the pixel that's displayed.

 <div>

 Note: The code for this example was written by Mario Klingemann.
 Thank you Mario for sharing this example.
-You can see more of Mario’s work and read his writing at <a href="http://www.quasimondo.com/" target="_self">www.quasimondo.com/</a>.
+You can see more of Mario's work and read his writing at <a href="http://www.quasimondo.com/" target="_self">www.quasimondo.com/</a>.